ankane/searchjoy/README.md

 - watch searches in real-time
 - view searches with low conversions

-:cupid: Works beautifully with [Searchkick](https://github.com/ankane/searchkick)
+:cupid: An amazing companion to [Searchkick](https://github.com/ankane/searchkick)

 Works with Rails 3.1 or greater